jcocozza/vsps/README.md

 The GUI can be built with `go build` in the gui directory.

+Alternatively, use the go_compile script to generate several binaries.

 (I still need to figure out a proper way to do this)

 ## Encryption